County tightens employee mask policy

 A cloth face mask must have multiple layers of fabric and fit snugly to an employee’s face.

-The supervisors are requiring that during work hours, and upon entering the buildings owned by Fayette County, that employees wear a face covering "when one cannot stay 6 feet apart from others and "when meeting face to face with each other or the public," says the resolution approved Monday.
+The supervisors are requiring that during work hours, and upon entering the buildings owned by Fayette County, employees wear a face covering “when one cannot stay 6 feet apart from others” and “when meeting face to face with each other or the public,” says the resolution approved Monday.

 They also must wear face coverings when outside on Fayette County property and are “unable to maintain 6 feet distance from others.